 If your office moves at top speed, you need equipment that can keep up with your pace.
 We all know how frustrating it can be to have to stop and wait for office machines to finish their task—especially when we have a lot of work to do.

 Fortunately, there are machines that are specifically designed to function well in high-speed environments.
 These high speed document scanners can scan documents at impressive speeds.
 They are made for meeting the demands of high-volume offices, and have the durability it takes to withstand this level of production.

 Your business probably relies on a number of scanners for important daily tasks.
 This machine allows you to store valuable records in a digital format, which is important for security reasons, and also for efficient operations.

 For starters, let's clarify the difference between Cloud and On-Premise document management solutions.
 Cloud solutions (AKA Software as a Service, ASP, On-Demand) are software solutions that are hosted on secure, external, data servers.
 Whereas an On-Premise solution is a software package that is installed and maintained within your corporate IT environment.

-Topics: MES Hybrid Document Systems, document management, Records Management, document management software, Cloud Computing, document scanning, on-site software, document imaging, Toronto, cloud vs. on-site
+Topics: MES Hybrid Document Systems, Records Management, document management software, Cloud Computing, document scanning, on-site software, document imaging, Toronto, cloud vs. on-site, Document Management and ECM

 Cloud computing or Software as a Service (SaaS) allows you to enjoy all the advantages of a complete document management system without the upfront capital investment of an installed solution.